fartcoin-project/PoloniexTradeBot/README.md

 Download/Clone the entire PoloniexTradeBot folder to your computer

-Before running the TradeBot you need to
+ Before running this TradeBot script you need to make sure the COINLIST (ln 58) is up to date.
 ```
 1) Install Python 3 (select add to PATH)
 2) Type in CMD: python -m pip install --upgrade pip